 In the first year at SOAS students on the programme take the team-taught core course provided by a range of SOAS China experts Approaches to Chinese Studies - 15PCIC001 and two taught courses (2 Units) from the list given below.
-In addition a text-reading seminar (1 Unit - 15PCIC003) allowing students to integrate their Chinese reading skills into their disciplinary studies.
+In addition, students take a Reading Seminar in Chinese Studies - 15PCIC003 (1 Unit) or an approved language-based course (1 Unit).

 In their second year, students will undertake a Period of Study at Partner University (15PCIC004) at Zhejiang University in Hangzhou, where they will follow a tailor-made bilingual programme in Chinese Studies.
 Options for short-term internships with local companies will be made available.
 The second half of the second year will be taken up with the writing of the dissertation under close supervision back in London (Extended Dissertation in Chinese Studies 15PCIC999).

 These courses should be chosen in close consultation with the programme convenor.